K0SS4/.dotfiles/README.md

-# My custom GNU/Linux dotfiles
+# My custom Arch Linux dotfiles

 This is my personal setup.
 If you want to use it you can of course do that but I don't take any responsibility if anything bad happens(it shouldn't tho).